How do collectives maintain their shape and ability to move within confined tissues?

 Dynamics of cell polarity in tissue morphogenesis: a comparative view from Drosophila and Ciona.
 Veeman M.T. and McDonald J.A.
 F1000Research.
 2016 Jun 2; 5. pii: F1000 Faculty Rev-1084. doi: 10.12688/f1000research.8011.1. eCollection 2016.

 Application of Drosophila border cell model to tumor invasion

 Using genes we have already discovered, along with new RNAi screens, we are applying our discoveries in border cell collective migration to human tumor invasion.
 This is a collaborative project with several basic and translational cancer researchers at the Cleveland Clinic Lerner Research Institute.
 We have found that some patient-derived tumor cell lines invade as single cells (left panel) in culture, whereas others invade in finger-like ‘collective’ strands (right panel).
 We are using genes found in border cells to identify those upregulated in human glioma patients.
-We hope to discover genes that control the transition between collective and single cell invasion and understand the impact these genes have on disease progression.
+In new unpublished work, we are starting to use Drosophila larval tumor models to test these genes in collective tumor metastasis.
+Using all of these models, we hope to discover genes that control the transition between collective and single cell invasion and understand the impact these genes have on disease progression.

 Identifying conserved molecular targets required for cell migration of glioblastoma cancer stem cells.
 Volovetz J, Berezovsky AD, Alban T, Chen Y, Aranjuez GF, Burtscher A, Shibuya K, Silver DJ, Peterson J, Manor D, McDonald JA, Lathia JD.
 Preprint: https://www.biorxiv.org/content/10.1101/669036v1.